typst-community/rowmantic/docs/rowmantic-manual.typ

 ````)

-== Double Semicolon Separator
+== Other Separators

 #block(sticky: true)[
+  The cell separator is specified as a string with the `separator` argument.
-  The cell separator can be more than a single character, like in this example.
+  It can be more than a single character, like in this example with double semicolon:
 ]
 #show-example(```typst
 #rowtable(